gatsbyjs/gatsby/docs/blog/2018-07-07-graphic-design-class/index.md

 The speed is lightning fast.
 We removed WordPress entirely from the equation and replaced it with the more user-friendly, less of a headache [Contentful](https://www.contentful.com/).

 He also liked the cost-effectiveness of Godaddy but when things broke, it was a huge time suck to repair.
-We swapped Godaddy with [Netlify](https://netlify.com) and used Netlify to automatically run production builds from our Github repo.
+We swapped Godaddy with [Netlify](https://netlify.com) and used Netlify to automatically run production builds from our GitHub repo.
 We wired Contentful to Netlify using a hook and to GatsbyJS using API keys and now Iron Cove’s site was fast and super simple to update.
 A win-win all around.

 Patrick loved Gatsby so much he created a new product line where he is actively looking to help companies build sites using GatsbyJS and all the other tools he used on his current site.